merely-useful/py-rse/index.md

 > For example,
 > you may see a suggestion for `git checkout`\index{Git commands!checkout}
 > in place of `git restore` after executing the code above,
-> which means you're running an different version of Git.
+> which means you're running a different version of Git.
 > As with most tasks in coding,
 > there are often multiple commands to accomplish the same action with Git.
 > This chapter will show output from Git version 2.29.